the-turing-way/the-turing-way/book/content/rdm/rdm.md

 It is much easier to make data FAIR if you plan to do this from the beginning of your research project.
 One way to do this is to create a Data Management Plan (DMP), in [DMPonline](https://dmponline.dcc.ac.uk/) or just as a text file, to help you think through how to manage your data.
 The DMP should include information on data creation (volume, formats/types and workflows), data use (where the raw or 'live' data is being stored), data publication and data archiving at the end of the project (long-term data storage, or what data is 'kept' at the end of a project).
 DMPs should also regularly be updated as the research project progresses or diverge from the initial design.

-#### Implementations - Work in progress
+#### Tools and indicators - Work in progress
 Altought started by a community operating in the life science, the FAIR principles have rapidly been adopted by publishers, funders, and pan-disciplinary infrastructure programmes and societies, in all disciplines.
+Many groups and organization are working to define guidances and tools to help researchers, as well as other stakeholders (librarians, funders, publishers, trainers etc.) to make data FAIR and assess its FAIRness level.

-This rapid uptake of the message, however, as also caused some confusion and ambiguity has led to a wide range of interpretations of FAIRness, with some resources even claiming to already "be FAIR"!
+This rapid uptake and community involvement, however, has also caused some confusion and ambiguity on what FAIRness is and how we can measure it.
+It is important to say that the FAIR principles are aspirational, in that they do not strictly define how to achieve a state of FAIRness, but rather describe a continuum of features, attributes, and behaviors that will move a digital resource closer to that goal.

-The Principles are aspirational, in that they do not strictly define how to achieve a state of "FAIRness", but rather they describe a continuum of features, attributes, and behaviors that will move a digital resource closer to that goal.
-This ambiguity has led to a wide range of interpretations of FAIRness, with some resources even claiming to already "be FAIR"!
+Listing all efforts working in and around FAIRness is practically impossible, as this is a fast moving, disperse and diverse field.
+Nevethless, if you are interested in following the discussion and/or participate in it, here are two global and international initiatives that act as umbrella organizations and reference points for many discipline specific efforts: [GOFAIR](https://www.go-fair.org) and the [Research Data Alliance (RDA)](https://www.rd-alliance.org).
+Under GOFAIR there are many [Implementation Networks (INs)](https://www.go-fair.org/implementation-networks) committed to implementing elements of the Internet of FAIR Data and Services within the three pillars: GO Build (Technology), GO Change (Culture) and GO Train (Training).
+Under the RDA there are several groups tackling different aspects relevant to the RDM life cycle, and among these one [group](https://www.rd-alliance.org/groups/fair-data-maturity-model-wg) is reviewing existing efforts, building on them to define a common set of common assessment criteria for the evaluation of FAIRness.
+Watch this space!

 <a name="Storage-backup"></a>
 ### Storage and backup

 Data loss can be catastrophic for your research project and can happen often.
 You can prevent data loss by picking suitable storage solutions and backing your data up frequently.

 <a name="Where-store"></a>
 #### Where to store data
 * Most institutions will provide a *network drive* that you can use to store data.